 The bill, H.B.
-No. 2289, amends the Texas Tax Code to expand the authority of certain municipalities to receive tax revenue from hotel and convention center projects.
-It specifically updates Section 351.152 to include new criteria for municipalities eligible to receive such tax revenue.
-Notably, it adds a new category for municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a U.S. military fort listed in the National Register of Historic Places.
-Additionally, it introduces a new category for municipalities through which the Comal River flows, thereby broadening the scope of municipalities that can benefit from these provisions.
+No. 2289, amends Section 351.152 of the Texas Tax Code to expand the list of municipalities eligible to utilize certain tax revenue derived from hotel and convention center projects.
+The amendment introduces new criteria for eligibility, specifically adding a new category for municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.
+Additionally, it includes a new provision for municipalities through which the Comal River flows.

 Statutes affected: